Today's Articles

 *Thomas R Jones was born on this date in 1913.
 He was a Black lawyer and politician.

 Thomas Russell Jones, Jr. was born in Brooklyn, New York City, the son of Thomas Russell Jones, Sr. and Mabel (Ward) Jones, immigrants from Barbados.
 Jones graduated from St. John's University and St. John's University School of Law.
 He was admitted to the bar in 1938.
-He worked as an activist in anti-fascism and 1941, enlisted in the U.S. Army.
+He worked as an anti-fascist activist and, in 1941, enlisted in the U.S. Army.
 That same year, he married his wife, Bertha K. Jones, with whom he had a son, David, and a daughter, Margaret.

 As a first lieutenant, he participated in the Normandy invasion in 1944.
 Upon returning to New York, Jones became chief counsel for the New York NAACP branch, mainly involved in cases of police brutality.
 In 1955, Jones defended three Chinese immigrant workers who had been convicted and sentenced to prison for sedition for "helping Communist China" because they had sent money home to relatives there.
 The United States Supreme Court declined to hear their appeal.
 In 1980, Jones delivered a speech about the case and the American legal system in Beijing.